Zselter07/linechart_animator/README.md

 )
 ````

+## Notes

-* Note that x axis values must be a sorted array.
+* x axis values must be a sorted array.
+* Matplotlib doesn't work with pixels directly, but rather physical sizes and DPI.
+If you want to display a figure with a certain pixel size, you need to know the DPI of your monitor.
+For example this link will detect that for you: https://www.infobyip.com/detectmonitordpi.php

 ### Optional parameters with their default values